ray-project/ray/doc/source/data/data-internals.rst

 ----------------

 During execution, a task can read multiple input blocks, and write multiple output blocks.
 Input and output blocks consume both worker heap memory and shared memory through Ray's object store.
+Ray caps object store memory usage by spilling to disk, but excessive worker heap memory usage can cause out-of-memory situations.

 Ray Data attempts to bound its heap memory usage to ``num_execution_slots * max_block_size``.
 The number of execution slots is by default equal to the number of CPUs, unless custom resources are specified.
+The maximum block size is set by the configuration parameter :class:`DataContext.target_max_block_size <ray.data.context.DataContext>` and is set to 128MiB by default.
+If the Dataset includes an all-to-all shuffle operation (such as :func:`~ray.data.Dataset.random_shuffle`), then the default maximum block size is controlled by :class:`DataContext.target_shuffle_max_block_size <ray.data.context.DataContext>`, set to 1GiB by default to avoid creating too many tiny blocks.
-The maximum block size is set by the configuration parameter `ray.data.DataContext.target_max_block_size` and is set to 512MiB by default.
-When a task's output is larger than this value, the worker automatically splits the output into multiple smaller blocks to avoid running out of heap memory.
+When a task's output is larger than the maximum block size, the worker automatically splits the output into multiple smaller blocks to avoid running out of heap memory.

-Large block size can lead to potential out-of-memory situations.
-To avoid these issues, make sure no single item in your Ray Data is too large, and always call :meth:`ds.map_batches() <ray.data.Dataset.map_batches>` with batch size small enough such that the output batch can comfortably fit into memory.
+However, too-large blocks are still possible, and they can lead to out-of-memory situations.
+To avoid these issues, make sure no single item in your Ray Data is too large, and always call :meth:`ds.map_batches() <ray.data.Dataset.map_batches>` with a batch size small enough such that the output batch can comfortably fit into heap memory.

 Object Store Memory
 -------------------